KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Assumptions

 - Start up does not have any technical partners
 - The start up will start maturing with the system MVP roll out thereby allowing the system to grow.
 It is assumed that if the application is not performing well the owners will take a fail fast approach and may pull the plug.
-Therefore, the final product while will take into consideration the cost will also assume that the application is now self sustaining.
+Therefore, the final product will assume that the application will become self sustaining and covers the operational cost.
+Both MVP roll out and Cost Analysis will be provided at the end of the literature.

 ## Overall Platform Context